-Indicator Discussion: The LOWG that has representation for Ministry of Agriculture and Lands, MoFR, and Licensees, developed Landscape Biodiversity Objectives for patch size distribution for the 101-1000 ha size category within the PG TSA, which includes the Prince George DFA.
+Indicator Discussion: The LOWG (which has representation from the Integrated Land Management Bureau, MoFR, and Licensees, developed Landscape Biodiversity Objectives for patch size distribution for the 101-1000 ha size category within the PG TSA, which includes the Prince George DFA.
 This indicator has a five-year measurement criterion as established in the PG TSA LOWG Reporting Protocol.
-The next reporting date is scheduled for the spring of 2010.

-Licensees will continue to share block data and work towards having ≥ 75% of area of patches in the 101-500 ha size category within the 101-1000ha young patch size range within the Wet Trench and Wet Mountain Natural Disturbance Units.
+Licensees will continue to share block data and work towards having \geq 75% of area of patches in the 101-500 ha size category within the 101-1000ha young patch size range within the Wet Trench and Wet Mountain Natural Disturbance Units.